selcukguvel/view-as-json/README.md

 * Highlight bracket pairs as you move through lines
 * Scroll through matching bracket line
 * Copy formatted JSON string seen on the text pane entirely or partially
+* Replace selected JSON string with the prettified version

 ## How to use it?
 * There are two use cases where **View as JSON** button will be visible: